trebol-ecommerce/trebol-backend-monolith/CONTRIBUTING.md

 ## Working on Issues

 - If you want to to work on an issue, please request that it is assigned to you beforehand.
-- If for any reason at all you decide to stop or find yourself unable to work on the issue, please let me know.
-It's totally okay.
-This IS what open-source means to me; total freedom.
-I just really happen to appreciate
+- If for any reason at all you decide to stop or find yourself unable to work on the issue, **please let me know**.
+  - I may be requesting updates if an issue gets stalled for too long, and eventually mark them unassigned if no feedback is provided.

 ## Submitting Pull Requests